awsdocs/aws-batch-user-guide/doc_source/example-job-definitions.md

 The following example job definition illustrates how to allow for parameter substitution and to set default values\.

 The `Ref::` declarations in the `command` section are used to set placeholders for parameter substitution\.
 When you submit a job with this job definition, you specify the parameter overrides to fill in those values, such as the `inputfile` and `outputfile`\.
-The `parameters` section below sets a default for the `codec`, but you can override that parameter as well if you need to\.
+The `parameters` section below sets a default for `codec`, but you can override that parameter as needed\.

 For more information, see [Parameters](job_definition_parameters.md#parameters)\.